MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 } HV_REGISTER_VSM_CODE_PAGE_OFFSETS;
 ```

-To summarize, the steps for calling a code sequence using the hypercall page are as follows:
+To summarize, the steps for calling a code sequence using the hypercall page on x64 are as follows:

-1. Map the hypercall page into a VTL’s GPA space
+1. Map the hypercall page into a VTL's GPA space
 2. Determine the correct offset for the code sequence (VTL call or return).
 3. Execute the code sequence using CALL.

+> **Note:** On ARM64 platforms, VTL calls and returns are performed directly using the HVC instruction with specific immediate values (2 for VTL call, 3 for VTL return) as described in the VTL Call and VTL Return sections.
+The HvRegisterVsmCodePageOffsets register is not available on ARM64.

 ## Memory Access Protections